Costco Meatloaf and Mashed Potatoes - Best Prepared Meal?

 I would have no problem buying the meatloaf and mashed potatoes again.

 I ate this meatloaf and mashed potato combo just as is.
-I think the meal would benefit significantly by adding in some greens such as green beans or even a light salad.
+The meal would benefit significantly by adding in some greens such as green beans or even a light salad.

 How to Cook Costco Meatloaf?

-There is only one way that Costco recommends to heat these mashed potatoes and meatloaf and that is to oven bake them.
+Costco recommends only one way to heat these mashed potatoes and meatloaf, and that is to oven bake them.